batcholi/Archean_wiki/src/components/propulsion/thruster/SmallThruster.md

 |1|Burned flow|kg/s|
 |2|Unburned flow|kg/s|

-> If your fuel tank is pre-mixte, you don't need to use both fluid ports.
+> If your fuel tank is pre-mixed, you don't need to use both fluid ports.